mohamed-elhamra/mohamed-elhamra.github.io/_posts/2020-06-20-Spring-MVC-architecture.md

 8. View component will render the appropriate view which holds the data model.<br />

 9. `DispatcherServlet` will send back the response to the browser.<br />

+# Summary

+That was all for this blog, I tried to clarify all the components of the **Spring Web MVC** and their roles as well as the request execution flow, I hope you enjoy it.<br />
+Don't hesitate to share this blog whit your friends!!! 😄 😄